-Will disputes have become all-too-common.
-This can be attributed to in part to the rise of do-it-yourself will kits, better understanding of legal rights and the changing nature of Australian families.
+Will disputes have become quite common, particularly with the rise of do-it-yourself will kits and the changing nature of Australian families.
 Our estate lawyers have vast experience in family provision applications, general claims against deceased estates and disputes over the validity of wills.